The Global Rise of Authoritarianism in the 21st Century Crisis of Neoliberal Globalization and the Nationalist Response

 Age of Trump

-Neoliberalism and the Rise of Authoritarianism in the Periphery: Latin America, Asia, and Africa
+Neoliberalism and the Rise of Authoritarianism in Latin America, Asia, and Africa

 James Petras and Henry Veltmeyer